Food Safety

 Implications for Industry: Using AI to Augment Traditional Detection Workflows

 Based on their findings, the researchers believe ML models that leverage existing, low-cost intake and quality measurements can be used to flag samples with a higher risk of mycotoxin contamination in real time.
-If applied as an early warning tool, the model could help processors triage lots for confirmatory testing, concentrate laboratory resources on higher-risk batches, and expand mycotoxin surveillance without expending resources.
+If applied as an early warning tool, the model could help processors triage lots for confirmatory testing, target laboratory resources on higher-risk batches, and expand mycotoxin surveillance without expending resources.

 The researchers described the use of ML to augment traditional detection workflows as “AI+” and noted that the approach could be adapted for other food safety hazards where routine plant measurements may help predict risk.
 However, broader, multi-regional validation and continual model updates would be necessary before large-scale industry application.